-That, my young friends, is a virtual object.
-Although it looks entirely different from the LPC code with which you are slowly becoming accustomed, you should be able to see commonalities.
-Virtual files come as a list of settings, with the values those settings are to have.
-We update these virtual files in the same way as we do normal files, and we likewise clone them in the same way - clone a pair of them into your inventory once you've updated them.
+That, my friends, is a virtual object.
+Although it looks entirely different from the LPC code to which you are slowly becoming accustomed, you should be able to see commonalities.
+Virtual files come as a list of settings, along with the values those settings are to be, well, set to.